abdullohn/Logistic-Web/README.md

 It mainly aims at measuring specification, functionality and performance of a software program or application.

 ## About
-This repository is about basic of software testing
+This repository is about basic of software testing from https://github.com/kodeid-resources/simple-cart-app and managed & edited for academic purposes